 It doesn’t take an expert to tell you that everyone learns in a slightly different way.
 There will be some who will find the totally remote learning model a fantastic option, giving them more flexibility and requiring less travel.
 For others, a more face to face approach is preferable.
 While we unfortunately don’t look like we are going to be back in the classroom any time soon, this huge national experiment has taught us there are new ways to teach people how to be financial advisers and any way to make the profession more accessible to different types of learners can only be a good thing.

-Visit the Quilter Financial Adviser School website for more information about the training available.
+Visit the Quilter Careers website for more information about the training available.

 This article first appeared in FT Adviser on 2 October